 Sheen: I’m done.
 I’m done.
 It’s on.
 Bring it, as I say.
 I ain’t hidin’.
 And if you’re a part of my family, I will love you violently.
 If you infiltrate and try to hurt my family, I will murder you violently.

 At this point Alex starts talking about bringing on his next guest, but mentions Charlie’s private screening of Jaws out on a private yacht.
 You see, he had this great idea to get a few porn stars and watch the movie out in the ocean, to “Embrace the fear,” as he put it.
 He also recommends everyone to do the same, to “make plans tonight.”
 Yeah, I’ll get right on that, Charlie.
 How much was that again?

 But it seems Charlie’s momentum didn’t stop there.
 Normally, when a celebrity (especially one with a violent record) goes on about killing people, he regrets it immediately thereafter, and resolves to keep his mouth shut.
 But not Charlie.
 After getting pumped up with this interview, he then spoke to TMZ, further spewing his hatred for Chuck Lorre, or as he refers to him, Chaim.
-He states, “He’s a stupid little man and a pussy punk that I never wanted to be like.”
+He states, “He’s a stupid little man and a flower punk that I never wanted to be like.”